pretsadev/scm-version-maven-extension/README.md

 | NEXT         | scm.next      | The *next* version    |

-### 2. Next version component: When version type is NEXT, this tell `scm-version-maven-extension` what version component to increment
+### 2. Next version component: When the version type is NEXT, this tell `scm-version-maven-extension` what version component to increment
 > [!NOTE]
 > Defaults to `PATCH` if no option is supplied